siliusmv/inlaBGEV/README.md

-The goal of this package is to perform spatial Bayesian hierarchical modelling of extreme short-term precipitation in Norway using the bGEV distribution
+This repository contains the code used for creating all the results in the paper [Modelling Sub-daily Precipitation Extremes with the Blended Generalised Extreme Value Distribution](https://doi.org/10.1007/s13253-022-00500-7), which performs spatial Bayesian hierarchical modelling of extreme sub-daily precipitation in Norway using the bGEV distribution.

 ## Installation